manwar/theweeklychallenge/content/blog/git-bisect.md

 One day, while working on a particular page, I made a silly mistake in the production code.

-The client noticed it before anyone of us in the team.
-As you can imagine, handling client wasn't easy.
+The client noticed it before anyone of us in the team, as you can imagine, handling client wasn't easy.

 That incident made us do two things straight away: